 By the time her Facebook Group had grown to over 450 people, she heard about Mighty Networks through word of mouth.
 And Rae says it felt like the perfect fit.
 “It gives you a lot more flexibility.
 Way cooler features.
 And as a designer, it’s much better looking than a Facebook Group.”

-Four months in, and the In the Cut membership has doubled its members and then some: Today, nearly 1,000 aspiring screenwriters call this free community home.
+Today, the In the Cut membership has nearly quadrupled its members: nearly 1,800 aspiring screenwriters call this free community home.
 “It’s a lot of people joining, liking it, and telling other people to join,” Rae notes.
 “Word of mouth has been so crucial.”

 The membership has become more than just a space for people to connect in between webinars.
 It’s also a place where they can network, learn about jobs, mentorships, and fellowships, and get filmmaking tips.

 “That was also something that was important to me.
 I wanted to make a space where it was more than just a bunch of people hanging out.
 I wanted a space that was populated daily with information to help people learn more about this industry.”

 In the Cut’s members are contributing plenty, too.
 “So many of our members post great content, and I love it.
 People are using the community to come together and make virtual mock writer’s rooms.
 Everyone is constantly contributing.”

 Since launching in August, Rae has added a couple of more perks, including virtual mixers.
 Within those mixers, members can find each other and start writer’s groups to hold each other accountable.

 She also offers her members lifetime access to webinar replays—many of which feature seasoned industry professionals—for a one-time fee of $39.99.
 For Rae, that pricing is all about making these resources as accessible as possible.
 “One thing I’m into is decreasing the number of barriers,” she says.